Next-order asymptotics for the volume of Schatten balls: Proofs

 \subsection{Acknowledgement}

+The author is grateful to Thomas Lebl\'e for a helpful discussion regarding the case $p=1$.
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the SPP 2265 Random Geometric Systems and under Germany's Excellence Strategy EXC 2044/2 - 390685587, Mathematics Münster: Dynamics-Geometry-Structure.
 This research was funded in whole or in part by the Austrian Science Fund (FWF) [Grant DOI: 10.55776/J4777].
 For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.